dlr-pa/climaccf/docs/gStarted.rst

      - `212 <https://apps.ecmwf.int/codes/grib/param-db/?id=212>`__

-In addition to the locations of input data, the directory of the EnvLiB needs to be specified within input_dir:
+In addition to the locations of input data, the directory of the CLIMaCCF needs to be specified within input_dir:

 ::

-    input_dir ['path_lib'] = EnVLiB_dir      # Directory of EnVLiB
+    input_dir ['path_lib'] = CLIMaCCF_dir      # Directory of CLIMaCCF

 Finally, the directory where all outputs will be written is to be inputted by the user: